reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 ---

-My fear was being a _stranger_.
+My fear of being a stranger was rooted in a naive assumption: that other people had figured it all out and I hadn't.
-It was rooted in a naive assumption: that other people had figured it all out and I hadn't.
+I grew up in a religious tradition that supplied its own answer, and so by that metric other people *did* have it figured out, albeit with an answer that I found inconclusive.

-Meaning-of-life, framed in this way, becomes a tool, a means to justify one's own existence.
+Meaning-of-life, framed as a form of social cohesion, becomes a tool, a means of justifying one's own existence.
 Underlying this is the insidious notion that one's existence *requires justification*, that the purpose of a life is to create a life worth living. {{< sidenote >}}"Feels like I'm sinning when I’d be seeing the light / Cause now I'm working on this living just to rap about life / That's some backwards commitment" -- Jonwayne, ["Out of Sight"](https://www.youtube.com/watch?v=l4F21FUL1b8){{< /sidenote >}}
-What I most wanted was not actually meaning but approval, a justification of selfhood so deep and so true that it could never be questioned.
+What I most wanted was not actually meaning but rather approval, a justification of selfhood so deep and so true that it could never be questioned.

-But such justification will not be found.
+But that justification will not be found.
 Such a search is just a [snipe hunt](https://en.wikipedia.org/wiki/Snipe_hunt), a neverending chase for something over the horizon.
 Once we achieve *this* or create *that* or get *just a bit more* money or recognition or power, then we'll have enough control to be untouchable.
 It is the mind clawing its way to [utopia](https://en.wikipedia.org/wiki/Utopia#:~:text=meant%20any%20non%2Dexistent%20society) and coming up empty.